naouarouss2/Force-Feedback-Steering-Wheel/README.md

 ## Credits ❤️

-Project made by Oussama NAOUAR
+Project made by **Oussama NAOUAR**

+Total logged working time : **~68hrs**

-Made as part of the HackClub Blueprint program, asking for a grant.
+Made as part of the **HackClub Blueprint** program, asking for a grant.

 ## BOM 💵

-This table format below is slightly different from what I originally made in Google Sheets, so to understand it better, I would recommend checking out [BOM.pdf](BOM.pdf)
+This table format below is slightly different from what I originally made in Google Sheets.
+To to understand it better, I would recommend checking out [BOM.pdf](BOM.pdf)

+All prices and shippings costs below are shown in **USD**.
+For local Tunisian shops, prices and costs were **converted from TND to USD**, based on the exchange rates between **17-12-2025** and **16-12-2025**.

-Prices shown below are non-discounted prices.
+Prices shown below are **non-discounted** prices.
 These may vary, especially on Aliexpress and other non-local shops.

-Shipping costs shown below are indicative, based on what Aliexpress and other non-local shops/manufacturers displayed.
-These costs may change.
+Shipping costs shown below are **indicative**, based on what Aliexpress and other non-local shops/manufacturers displayed. **These costs may change**.

 |Type                    |Component name           |Product description                                                       |Shop / Manufacturer      |Local|URL                                                                                                                                     |Unit price|Shipping|Product Amount|Product Total (excluding shipping)|Product Total (with shipping)|
 |------------------------|-------------------------|--------------------------------------------------------------------------|-------------------------|-----|----------------------------------------------------------------------------------------------------------------------------------------|----------|--------|--------------|----------------------------------|-----------------------------|